jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-heap.md

 ## 5. Priority Queue
 Priority queues are useful for any application that involves processing elements based on some priority.

+`Priority Queue vs Heap`
+A priority queue can be implemented using many of the data structures(Array, Linked List, or Binary Search Tree).
+However, those data structures do not provide the most efficient operations.
+To make all of the operations very efficient, we'll use a new data structure called a heap.

+`Priority Queue vs TreeMap`
+* PriorityQueue Allows Duplicate(i.e with same priority) while TreeMap doesn't.
+* Complexity of PriorityQueue is O(n)(when is increases its size), while that of TreeMap is O(logn)(as it is based on Red Black Tree)
+* PriorityQueue is based on Array while in TreeMap nodes are linked to each other, so contains method of PriorityQueue would take O(n) time while TreeMap would take O(logn) time.

 ### 5.1 Common Operations on Priority Queue
 * Add - Insert a new value to priority queue.
 * Poll - Remove and return the maximum/minimum.